lesc-ufv/Lesc/projects.md

 2. Predicting carcass yield in cattle and sheep.
 3. Identifying drought-tolerant clones based on eucalyptus leaf morphology.
 4. Classifying botanical origin through pollen type identification in honey and bee pollen.

-## AgroBigData: Intelligent Systems for Digital Agriculture
-**Period:** 2021 – Present
-**Status:** Ongoing
-**Type:** Research

-**Description:**
-The global IoT market for digital agriculture is projected to reach USD 34.9 billion by 2027.
-IoT devices are increasingly used to improve productivity and efficiency by collecting real-time data during crop development.

-This interdisciplinary project integrates IoT and machine learning to advance the state of the art and generate new technologies for digital agriculture.
-It covers the full pipeline from IoT protocols and high-performance processing to real-world data collection and field validation.

-Research lines include:
-1. Development of communication protocols and IoT devices.
-2. Creation of the second version of a chlorophyll fluorescence IoT sensor and real-world validation.
-3. Real data analysis and machine learning model training for digital agriculture applications, including drought tolerance prediction for forestry species.